Catford

 Catford is a district in south east London, England, and the administrative centre of the London Borough of Lewisham.
 It is southwest of Lewisham itself, mostly in the Rushey Green and Catford South wards.
-The population of Catford, including the Bellingham, London neighbourhood, was 44,905 as of 2011.
+The population of Catford, including Bellingham, was 44,905 in 2011.

+Catford covers most of SE6 postcode district.
 The area is identified in the London Plan as one of 35 major centres in Greater London.

 History

 Toponymy

 The origin of the name is unknown.
 Speculation suggests it may derive from the place where cattle crossed the river Ravensbourne in Anglo-Saxon times or from wild cats using the river crossing.

-Catford covers most of SE6 postcode district.
-The area is identified in the London Plan as one of 35 major centres in Greater London.

 Governance

 Catford is covered by the Rushey Green and Catford South wards in the London Borough of Lewisham.
 It also makes up a large part of the Lewisham East constituency.

 Built environment

 Early developments

 Broadway Theatre is an art deco building adjoining the town hall.
 It is a curved stone structure decorated with shields and heraldic emblems and topped with a copper-green spire.
 It was opened in 1932 as the Concert Hall and is now a Grade II listed building.
 The interior is in art deco style.
 The last cinema in the borough (before the 2019 launch of Catford Mews) stood diagonally opposite the theatre until its closure in 2002.
 Catford also boasts a large Gothic police station.
-In 2006, a large blue pipe sculpture was unveiled outside Eros House, which was another former cinema (The Eros Cinema), and the Lewisham Hippodrome theatre.
+In 2006, a large blue pipe sculpture was unveiled outside Eros House.
+Eros House was built on the site of the Lewisham Hippodrome theatre, which later housed another cinema (The Eros Cinema), and was demolished in 1960.

 The 1960s and 70s had a considerable impact on the architecture of Catford.
 The old Town Hall of 1875, was replaced by the current Civic Suite in 1968, soon after the merger of the metropolitan boroughs of Lewisham and Deptford.
 Laurence House, where many of the Lewisham Council functions are housed including the offices of the Mayor of Lewisham and the Young Mayors of Lewisham, is on the site of old St Laurence's Church.
 The original Gothic C of E St. Laurence Church was located where Laurence House is today (known as the Catford Cathedral), but as part of the urban renewal of Catford in the 1960s, the church is now housed in a more modern style building 200 metres down Bromley Road.

 In Rushey Green the old village water hand-pump from the 1850s survives.

 At the end of World War II, the 186-bungalow Excalibur Estate was laid out in Catford, and by 2011 was the largest surviving prefab estate in Britain.
 However, in spite of the opposition of many residents, all are due for demolition, apart from six with Grade II listing.
-A new estate on the site is due for completion by the end of 2023.
+A new estate on the site is due for completion by the late 2020's.